• Skip to main content

 Ingredients to make oven baked BBQ chicken including chicken thighs and BBQ sauce.

-• Chicken thighs – skin-on and bone-in are perfect for this recipe.
+• Chicken thighs – dark meat, skin-on chicken thighs with the bone are perfect for this BBQ chicken recipe.

 • Ketchup -forms the base of this southern tomato-based BBQ sauce.